gdat515-sjfc/course-materials/gdat-515-syllabus.md

 Participation will never be evaluated by **correctness.**

-Should you miss a class,
+Should you miss a class, there will be an opportunity to still earn participation credit.
+The assignment will be situational.
+See Chip for details.

 ### Assignments